craigatk/projektor-doc/content/docs/server/index.md

 ## Startup

+Set up the environment variables listed below to configure the features you want to use.
+The bare minimum set of configuration to start Projektor is the database URL, username, and password.

-To start the server, simply run `java -jar projektor-server-<version>.jar`
+Then to start the server, simply run `java -jar projektor-server-<version>.jar`

 ## Database configuration